jamescarlyle/wikid/README.md

 The product is a Wiki that has no central server.
 All of the Wiki content is held on IPFS itself, and the Wiki html + Javascript files can also be held and served from IPFS via an IPFS gateway, or served to the browser from a local filesystem or local webserver.

 This version of the application runs an IPFS node in the browser itself - the [previous version](https://github.com/jamescarlyle/ipfs-wiki) additionally required access to an IPFS daemon, either locally or remotely.
+Pages can be symmetrically-encrypted using AES if saved with a passphrase, which **must be reentered later** in order to be able to read the page.
+In other words, if the passphrase is lost, the pages saved with it will be unreadable.
+This implementation is likely to be secure but is very basic.

 The Wiki supports a subset of markdown syntax: specifically the following